tier4/caret_doc/docs/design/trace_points/initialization_trace_points.md

 ### Tracepoints for representing structure of executor and callback group

-A handler such as `timer_handle` and `subscription_handle` are assigned to a callback group.
+A handler such as `timer_handle` or `subscription_handle` is assigned to a callback group.
 A callback group belongs to an executor.

 Relationships of each trace point related to executors are shown as follows.